Assassination of Rehavam Ze'evi: Assassination

-On 17 October 2001, the day of the assassination, Rehavam Ze'evi was staying at the Dan Jerusalem Hotel, formerly called at the time, the Hyatt Hotel, in room number 816.
+On 17 October 2001, the day of the assassination, Rehavam Ze'evi was staying at the Dan Jerusalem Hotel, formerly called at the time, the Hyatt Regency Hotel, in room number 816.
 Ze'evi did not have any bodyguards, as he principally refused to change his habits due to terrorist threats.

 At 6:00 am, one of the assassins, Hamdi Quran, went to the dining room of the hotel to make sure that Minister Ze'evi would indeed be there in accordance with his routine schedule.
-At 6:20 am Ze'evi and his wife Yael went down to the dining room of the hotel.
-When Quran noticed the minister was in a dining hall, he immediately went back to the room where the assassins were staying and updated his associates.
+At 6:20 am Ze'evi and his wife Yael went down to the hotel's dining room.
+When Quran noticed the minister was in the dining hall, he immediately went back to the room where the assassins were staying and updated his associates.
 As a result, two assailants headed towards their vehicle, which was parked in the hotel's basement parking lot, to fetch their pistols which were modified with silencers.
-In order not to raise suspicion, the two assailants returned separately back to their room through the staircase instead of the elevator.
+In order not to raise suspicion, the two assailants returned separately to their room through the staircase instead of the elevator.

-The two assailants met in their room, prepared their weapons, and headed towards Ze'evi's room at the 8th floor.
+The two assailants met in their room, prepared their weapons, and headed toward Ze'evi's room on the 8th floor.
 The assailants waited for Ze'evi near the fire escape, in a location adjacent to Ze'evi's room.

-Meanwhile, at 6:45 am Ze'evi's driver, Adi Maman, got to the dining room of the hotel and joined Ze'evi and his wife for breakfast.
+Meanwhile, at 6:45 am Ze'evi's driver, Adi Maman, arrived at the hotel's dining room and joined Ze'evi and his wife for breakfast.
 At 6:50 am Ze'evi headed by himself towards his room using the elevator.
 Two minutes later, Yael Ze'evi and the driver, Adi Maman, also began heading towards Ze'evi's room.

 When the elevator door opened Ze'evi stepped out of the elevator and passed the two assailants.
-According to the assailants testimony, Quran shouted at him "Hey!" and when Ze'evi turned to Quran, he shot Ze'evi in the head three times from a close distance.
+According to the assailants' testimony, Quran shouted at him "Hey!" and when Ze'evi turned to Quran, he shot Ze'evi in the head three times from a close distance.
 Two bullets hit Ze'evi's head.
 Although the second bullet hit Ze'evi's jaw and did not cause a fatal injury, the first bullet penetrated his brain and caused irreversible damage.
-Immediately after assassinating Ze'evi the assassins escaped the scene of the crime.
-From the hotel the assassins fled to the Palestinian Authority controlled area in the West Bank.
+Immediately after assassinating Ze'evi, the assassins escaped the scene of the crime.
+From the hotel, the assassins fled to the Palestinian Authority controlled area in the West Bank.

-At 7:00 am, only a few minutes after the assassination, Yael Ze'evi and Ze'evi's driver discovered Ze'evi lying on the floor of the corridor, shot in the head and bleeding.
+At 7:00 am, only a few minutes after the attack, Yael Ze'evi and Ze'evi's driver discovered Ze'evi lying on the floor of the corridor, shot in the head and bleeding.

 Ze'evi was rushed to the Hadassah Medical Center in Jerusalem in critical condition and the doctors attempted to save him.
 His death was eventually announced at 10:00 am.

 Ze'evi was the first Israeli minister to be assassinated since the assassination of Yitzhak Rabin, and the most senior Israeli person to be killed by Palestinian militants during the entire Arab-Israeli conflict.